 - Dulwich and Sydenham Hill Golf Club and The Old College Lawn and Tennis Club are also popular with local residents in around West Dulwich.

 - Scotch Meats is an incredibly popular butcher and grocer which offers a range of high-quality produce.

 The 70 acre Dulwich Park opened in 1890 and offers an attractive cafe alongside facilities including a rowing pond, play area, bowling green, tennis courts, bike hire and a bridle path.
 Belair Park is a peaceful haven away from the bustle of the South Circular and includes wildlife trails, a skate park and a large lake, which is the only substantial stretch of the ancient River Effra remaining above ground.
 Just a stroll away is Brockwell Park, home to the Lambeth Country Show each July, as well as the popular Brockwell Lido.
 Also well worth a visit is the grand and atmospheric West Norwood Cemetery, one of London’s Magnificent Seven cemeteries.

 The Dulwich Estate has plans to redevelop the SG Smith garage workshop site in the heart of Dulwich into homes characteristic of the area.
 If the plans go ahead, several multi million pound houses and three affordable dwellings, will be built on the site.
-The Picturehouse Cinema group has been acquiring sites locally and has plans to open cinemas in both East Dulwich and West Norwood.
+The Picturehouse Cinema group now has sites in both East Dulwich and West Norwood.

 Rail: The main station for the area is West Dulwich, where trains to Victoria take just 13 minutes.
 Tulse Hill and West Norwood stations are not far away, offering services to London Bridge, St Albans, Croydon and Sutton.